 Sitting on the top row of the ancient arena, I scan the ruins of Ostia, letting my imagination take me back 2,000 years to the days when this was ancient Rome's seaport, a thriving commercial center of 60,00 people.
-I marvel also at how few visitors make the simple commuter train trip from downtown Rome to what I consider the most underappreciated sight in all of Italy.
+I marvel also at how few visitors make the simple 20-mile trip from downtown Rome to what I consider the most underappreciated sight in all of Italy.

 Ostia, at the mouth (ostium) of the Tiber River, was founded around 620 BC; its central attraction was the salt gleaned from nearby salt flats, which served as a precious meat preserver.
 Later, around 400 BC, Rome conquered Ostia and made it a naval base, complete with a fort.
 By AD 150, when Rome controlled all the Mediterranean, Ostia served as its busy commercial port.

 Ostia's small museum offers a delightful look at some of the city's finest statuary — tangled wrestlers, kissing cupids, playful gods.
 Most of the statues are second- and third-century AD Roman pieces inspired by rare and famous Greek originals.
-But the portrait busts here are of real people — the kind you'd sit next to in the baths (or at the famous one-room public toilets with multiple seats).
+But the portrait busts here are of real people — the kind you'd sit next to in the baths (or at the famously many-seated public toilets).
 Roman religion revered the man of the house (and his father and grandfather).
 As statues of daddy and grandpa were common in the corner of any proper house, many survive today.

 Surviving frescos, while scant and humble, give a feeling for how living quarters may have been "wallpapered."
-What is perhaps the museum's most interesting room features statuary from religions of foreign lands.
-Being a port town, Ostia accommodated people (and their worship needs) from all over the known world.
+Perhaps the museum's most interesting room features statuary from religions of foreign lands.
+Being a port town, Ostia accommodated people, and their worship needs, from all over the known world.